hazaarlabs/hazaar-mvc/docs/src/docs/advanced/pdf.md

 ## Rendering from a template

 Now that you have gotten this far, you are bored with generating static PDFs and want to easily embed some data into your documents.
-This is actually pretty easy using Hazaar MVCs built in SMARTy template engine.
+This is actually pretty easy using Hazaars built in SMARTy template engine.

 Here, we just load the template from a view file into a new SMARTy template object and render the output.